gve-sw/gve_devnet_divided-combined_conference_rooms_webex_devices_macros/README.md

-## NOTE: JoinSplit.js and VoiceSwitch.js source files temporarily removed.
+## NOTE: Macro files JoinSplit.js and VoiceSwitch.js have been temporarily removed to fix problems found in testing